📐 SAT

 Test Structure: How They Compare

-The SAT (now fully digital) consists of two sections: Reading & Writing and Math.
-It uses an adaptive format, meaning the difficulty of the second module adjusts based on how well you did on the first.
-Total testing time is about 2 hours and 14 minutes, making it the shorter of the two tests.
+The SAT is fully digital now.
+There are two sections, Reading & Writing and Math, delivered in an adaptive format where the difficulty of the second module adjusts based on how you did on the first.
+Total testing time is about 2 hours and 14 minutes, which makes it the shorter of the two tests.

-The ACT consists of three required multiple-choice sections โ English (35 minutes), Mathematics (50 minutes), and Reading (40 minutes) โ plus two optional sections: Science (40 minutes) and Writing/Essay (40 minutes).
-While the vast majority of colleges do not require ACT Science or Writing, a small number of schools โ including Boston University, Georgetown, and the U.S. service academies โ do require Science, and a handful of smaller institutions require Writing.
-Always check the specific requirements of your target schools.
-If you take only the three required sections, total testing time is about 2 hours and 20 minutes; adding Science brings it to 3 hours.
+The ACT has three required multiple-choice sections: English (35 minutes), Math (50 minutes), and Reading (40 minutes).
+It also has two optional sections, Science (40 minutes) and Writing (40 minutes).
+Most colleges do not require ACT Science or Writing, but a small group does.
+Boston University, Georgetown, and the U.S. service academies all require Science, and a handful of smaller institutions require Writing.
+Check your target schools’ requirements rather than guessing.
+With just the three required sections, you are looking at about 2 hours and 20 minutes of testing.
+Adding Science brings that to 3 hours.

 Key Differences to Know